 Papers (under review and published)

-Cointegration without unit roots with James Duffy.
-(Revise and resubmit at Quantitative Economics)
+1. Cointegration without unit roots with James Duffy.

 Mood stabilisers are the main treatment for bipolar disorder.
 However, it is uncertain which drugs have the best outcomes.We investigate whether rates of suicide, self-harm and psychiatric hospital admission in individuals with bipolar disorder differ between mood stabilisers.